•

 Lives and works in São Paulo.

 In her artistic practice, Maria explores the relationships between her occupations, that of artist and gallery owner.
 His works address questions of both a poetic and prosaic order: basic questions of survival and performance in the field of art.
-Through objects, drawings, installations, videos and appropriations, Maria Montero proposes a space for metalanguage, leaning over her own art to make it.
-What moves his practice are the artists he represents as a gallery owner, the afflictions of the market, classes, notes, observations and the possibilities of producing fictions and frictions from a conceptual activity.
+Through objects, drawings, installations, videos, and appropriations, Maria Montero proposes a space for metalanguage, leaning over her own art to make it.
+What moves his practice are the artists he represents as a gallery owner, the afflictions of the market, classes, notes, observations, and the possibilities of producing fiction and frictions from a conceptual activity.

-Founder of the experimental space of artistic residency Phosphorus (2011-2014), in a property located on the first street of São Paulo, Maria founded in 2014, in the same location, Sé Galeria, an artist run gallery formed by a team of artists with a solid trajectory artistic and academic and that, for the most part, entered the art market through the gallery.
+Founder of the experimental space of artistic residency Phosphorus (2011-2014), in a property located on the first street of São Paulo, Maria founded in 2014, in the same location, Sé Galeria, an artist-run gallery formed by a team of artists with a solid trajectory artistic and academic and that, for the most part, entered the art market through the gallery.
 Today the Sé gallery works in a house in the modernist village of Flávio de Carvalho, also in São Paulo.
-In his work as a gallery owner, he seeks to monitor the artists he represents, proposing exhibition projects that favor critical, conceptual and experimental thinking.
-It is through the intimacy with the artists and their works that he outlines the contours of his performance.
+In her work as a gallery owner, she seeks to monitor the artists she represents, proposing exhibition projects that favor critical, conceptual, and experimental thinking.
+It is through the intimacy with the artists and their works that she outlines the contours of her performance.

 • Maria Thereza Alves